 Oil was pumped from the sea port of Baku

 The Donetsk iron works was established

 As part of a major reform of the armed services, military service was extended to all classes, inhumane punishments were abolished, military colleges were set up and modern weapons were introduced.

-The populist ‘Go to the People’ campaign spread by nihilists and narodniks.
-Their aim was to persuade peasants to rise up against the regime by stirring up resentment at their lack of land and the taxes they had to pay.
+The populist ‘Go to the People’ campaign was spread by nihilists and narodniks.
+Their aim was to persuade peasants to rise up against the Tsarist Russia regime by stirring up resentment at their lack of land ownership and the taxes they had to pay.